 NOTE: See Hide & Delete Pages & Content to learn more about hiding and deleting pages and content.

 The page's title, displayed as a heading on the page, if the Show Page Title box below is checked.
 If unchecked, the title is hidden.

 This title also represents the page in Page Designer.

 |Page Code Name||

-TIP: Assigning a Page Code is a best-practice, and we recommend using the same name for your URL Name and Page Code.
+TIP: Assigning a Page Code is mandatory for the creation of a page and we recommend using the same name for URL Name and Page Code Name.

-EXAMPLE: If a page's URL is hug.higherlogic.com/events/ecwest/hlacademy and its Page Code is hlacademy, it can be accessed via hug.higherlogic.com/hlacademy instead of typing the entire URL.
-And, when linking to this page, it could just point to /hlacademy and not the full URL.
+EXAMPLE: If a page URL is hug.higherlogic.com/events/ecwest/hlacademy and its Page Code is hlacademy, it can be accessed via hug.higherlogic.com/hlacademy; the full URL is not necessary.
+Links to this page could point to just /hlacademy.

 Page Codes are also used to syndicate content on other pages.

-NOTE: Never change the Page Code for any of your site's default product pages, as this will break functionality.
-You should only ever change Page Codes on custom pages you or another admin have created.
+WARNING: Never change the Page Code for any of your community's default system pages; this will break some necessary functionality.
+You should only ever change Page Codes on custom pages that were created in/for your own account.

 This is the page's name in the browser URL address bar.